ajvincent/es-membrane/projects/reference-tracking/THEORY.md

 // no guaranteed way to reach the person:  BlindTrust.deref() might return undefined, or Fred Flintstone.
 ```

-## What we know about objects in any programming language (Axioms of graph theory)
+## What we know about objects in any object-oriented programming language (Axioms of graph theory)

 ### Graph theory has concepts for these ideas already (with some translation)